kosi2109/google-drive-clone/readme.md

 - Redux toolkit for application state management
 - Tailwind for styling
 - Axois for data fetching
-- Filesize for calculate file size from bite
+- Filesize for calculate file size from byte

 ## Screenshots